What is Project Management? Definition, Types & Examples

 Kanban

-The Kanban framework is a subset of the Agile methodology that emphasizes continuous improvement and flexible task management.
-In the Kanban framework, teams utilize Kanban boards, vertical boards that separate individual task cards into categories based on their status in the project lifecycle (for example: “not started,” “in progress,” and “completed”).
+The Kanban framework is a subset of the agile methodology that emphasizes continuous improvement and flexible task management.
+In the Kanban framework, teams utilize Kanban boards, which are vertical boards that separate individual task cards into categories based on their status in the project life cycle (for example: “not started,” “in progress,” and “completed”).

 Best for: